-GEN ED SLO #1: Demonstrate an understanding of the theories, methods, and concepts used to comprehend and respond to the human condition Α. Title of Measure e.g. Term Paper В. Alignment of Measure Describe how measure aligns to the SLO e.g. This paper requires students to explain how socio-cultural, psycho- social, and philosophical perspectives account for the formation and development of their character and personality.
-C. Domain of Measure Check all that apply Exam Product Performance D. Type of Measure Check all that apply ☑ Direct (e.g. exam, presentation)☐ Indirect (e.g. self-assessment, course evaluation) E. Measurement Tool Check all that apply and attach rubrics where appropriate Subset of questions on exam Exam Product evaluated w/o rubric Performance evaluated w/o rubric Performance evaluated w/o rubric Other (please describe): F. Population of Students Assessed All students in a course Sample of students - Describe below G. Frequency of Data Collection Every semester Other - Describe below: H. Proficiency threshold (e.g. the score which determines if an individual student has met the outcome) Describe: e.g. Student must achieve a 3 or a 4 on the assignment based on a faculty developed rubric Ι. SLO Proficiency Target (e.g. percentage of students who must meet/exceed proficiency target for the course to meet the SLO) Describe: e.g. at least 80% of all students assessed will meet or exceed the proficiency threshold noted above.
+A. Title of Measure e.g. Term Paper В. Alignment of Measure Describe how measure aligns to the SLO e.g. This paper requires students to explain how socio-cultural, psycho- social, and philosophical perspectives account for the formation and development of their character and personality.
+C. Domain of Measure Check all that apply Exam Product Performance D. Type of Measure Check all that apply Direct (e.g. exam, presentation) Indirect (e.g. self-assessment, course evaluation) E. Measurement Tool Check all that apply and attach rubrics where appropriate Subset of questions on exam Exam Product evaluated w/o rubric Performance evaluated w/o rubric Performance evaluated w/o rubric Other (please describe): F. Population of Students Assessed ☑ All students in a course □ Sample of students - Describe below G. Frequency of Data Collection Every semester Other - Describe below: H. Proficiency threshold (e.g. the score which determines if an individual student has met the outcome) Describe: e.g. Student must achieve a 2 or a 3 on the assignment based on a faculty developed rubric I. SLO Proficiency Target (e.g. percentage of students who must meet/exceed proficiency target for the course to meet the SLO) Describe: e.g. at least 80% of all students assessed will meet or exceed the proficiency threshold noted above.

-GEN ED SLO #2: Recognize, articulate, and explore how various humanists/artists have responded to the human condition A. Title of Measure В. Alignment of Measure Describe how measure aligns to the SLO C. Domain of Measure Check all that apply Exam Product Performance D. Type of Measure Check all that apply Direct Indirect E. Measurement Tool Check all that apply and attach rubrics where appropriate Subset of questions on exam Exam Product evaluated w/o rubric Performance evaluated w/o rubric Performance evaluated w/o rubric Other (please describe): F. Population of Students Assessed □ All students in a course □ Sample of students - Describe below G. Frequency of Data Collection Every semester Every academic year Other - Describe below: H. Proficiency Threshold (e.g. the score which determines if an individual student has met the outcome) Describe: Ι. SLO Proficiency Target (e.g. percentage of students who must meet/exceed proficiency target for the course to meet the SLO) Describe:
+GEN ED SLO #2: Demonstrate specific knowledge of cultural, historical, social, economic, and/or political factors that shape aspects of one or more diverse groups.
+A. Title of Measure В. Alignment of Measure Describe how measure aligns to the SLO C. Domain of Measure Check all that apply Exam Product Performance D. Type of Measure Check all that apply Direct Indirect E. Measurement Tool Check all that apply and attach rubrics where appropriate Subset of questions on exam Exam Product evaluated w/o rubric Performance evaluated w/o rubric Performance evaluated w/o rubric Other (please describe): F. Population of Students Assessed □ All students in a course □ Sample of students - Describe below G. Frequency of Data Collection Every semester Every academic year Other - Describe below: H. Proficiency Threshold (e.g. the score which determines if an individual student has met the outcome) Describe: Ι. SLO Proficiency Target (e.g. percentage of students who must meet/exceed proficiency target for the course to meet the SLO) Describe:

-D SLO #3: Comprehend au cultural understanding, g nd evaluate how humanistic/artistic expression contributes to individual and/or rowth, and well-being A. Title of Measure В. Alignment of Measure Describe how measure aligns to the SLO C. Domain of Measure Check all that apply Exam Product Performance D. Type of Measure Check all that apply Direct Indirect E. Measurement Tool Check all that apply and attach rubrics where appropriate Subset of questions on exam Exam Product evaluated w/o rubric Performance evaluated w/o rubric Performance evaluated w/o rubric Other (please describe): F. Population of Students Assessed □ All students in a course □ Sample of students - Describe below G. Frequency of Data Collection Every semester Every academic year Other - Describe below: H. Proficiency Threshold (e.g. the score which determines if an individual student has met the outcome) Describe: Ι. SLO Proficiency Target (e.g. percentage of students who must meet/exceed proficiency target for the course to meet the SLO) Describe:
+GEN ED SLO #3: Recognize and articulate differences, expectations, and/or challenges experienced by one or more underrepresented groups A. Title of Measure B. Alignment of Measure Describe how measure aligns to the SLO C. Domain of Measure Check all that apply Exam Product Performance D. Type of Measure Check all that apply Direct Indirect E. Measurement Tool Check all that apply and attach rubrics where appropriate Subset of questions on exam Exam Product evaluated w/o rubric Performance evaluated w/o rubric Performance evaluated w/o rubric Other (please describe): F. Population of Students Assessed □ All students in a course □ Sample of students - Describe below G. Frequency of Data Collection Every semester Every academic year Other - Describe below: H. Proficiency Threshold (e.g. the score which determines if an individual student has met the outcome) Describe: Ι. SLO Proficiency Target (e.g. percentage of students who must meet/exceed proficiency target for the course to meet the SLO) Describe: